• Seed packaging, planting, pollinating, note taking, harvest and shelling.

 • Operation of field research equipment.
 Ability to maintain and make repairs is desirable but not mandatory.

-• Maintain the highest level of confidentiality, customer service and professionalism that promotes a positive image of the company and the research department.
+• Promote a positive image of the company and the research department.

 Duties and responsibilities may be revised as needed by the Corn Breeder and /or the Director of Corn Research either verbally and/or in writing